Joseph Bonaparte: King of Spain and the Indies

 Joseph temporarily retreated with much of the French Army to northern Spain.
 Feeling himself in an ignominious position, Joseph then proposed his own abdication from the Spanish throne, hoping that Napoleon would sanction his return to the Neapolitan Throne he had formerly occupied.
 Napoleon dismissed Joseph's misgivings out of hand, and to back up the raw and ill-trained levies he had initially allocated to Spain, the Emperor sent heavy French reinforcements to assist Joseph in maintaining his position as King of Spain.
-Despite the easy recapture of Madrid, and nominal control by Joseph's government over many cities and provinces, Joseph's reign over Spain was always tenuous at best, and constantly resisted by pro-Bourbon guerrillas.
-Joseph and his supporters never established complete control over the country, and would eventually abdicate the throne.
+Despite the easy recapture of Madrid, and nominal control by Joseph's government over many cities and provinces, Joseph's reign over Spain was always tenuous at best, and was plagued with near-constant conflict with pro-Bourbon guerrillas.
+Joseph and his supporters never established complete control over the country, and after a series of failed military campaigns, he would eventually abdicate the throne.